vingle1/AfriCuisine/docs/README.md

 **Acceptance Criteria:**

-* Customer should be able to place an order in as few minutes as possible.
+* Customer should be able to place an order in less than 5 minutes as possible.
-* Customer should be able to see advertisement consisting of best offers and specials.
+* Customer should be able to see important advertisements/specials on the home page.

 **User Story 2**